 We decided to enable the Solidity optimizer in this new release, observing that Solidity's ongoing audit revealed no flaws related to the compiler's optimizer and that many other projects over the summer had chosen to enable it.
 As almost all deployed contracts, such as the organization templates and app base contracts, are meant to be used many, many times, we optimized aragonOS's contracts for a large number of invocations rather than their deployment cost.

 Furthermore, as part of our development efforts, we started tracking bytecode and gas usage differences between changesets.
-This extra point of data helped to informed us about whether we should favour a particular implementation, or go in another direction.
+This extra point of data helped to inform us about whether we should favor a particular implementation, or go in another direction.
 Using these tools, we were also able to discover and validate a number of low-hanging optimizations to slim our gas consumption.

 Documentation and tooling